nbrady-techempower/TFB-Documentation/docs/Project-Information/Framework-Tests.md

     In addition to the requirements listed below, please note the [general requirements](#general-test-requirements) that apply to all implemented tests.

-    1. For every request, an integer query string parameter named 'queries' must be retrieved from the request.
+    1. For every request, an integer query string parameter named `queries` must be retrieved from the request.
 The parameter specifies the number of database queries to execute in preparing the HTTP response (see below).
     2. The recommended URI is __/queries__. _Note: Whether there is an actual request parameter named `queries` is not important.
 The url should best reflect the practices of the particular framework.
 So, both "/queries?queries=" and "/queries/" are valid paths._
     3. The `queries` parameter must be bounded to between 1 and 500.
 If the parameter is missing, is not an integer, or is an integer less than 1, the value should be interpreted as 1; if greater than 500, the value should be interpreted as __500__.
     4. The request handler must retrieve a set of __World__ objects, equal in count to the `queries` parameter, from the __World__ database table.